BadarRao/neurofive-ml-track/README.md

 **Feature engineering can beat algorithm selection.** Four engineered Titanic features moved cross-validated accuracy by 3.5 points, more than switching model families achieved on other tasks.

 **Improvements must be weighed against noise.** A +0.0016 F1 change on 179 test rows is not an improvement.
 Cross-validation standard deviations are what make that judgement possible.

+**How you evaluate can matter more than what you train.** In the capstone, switching from a random split to a chronological one moved R² by 0.11, a larger swing than the gap between the best and worst model tested.
+On time series data the split strategy is not a detail.

+**Domain knowledge can outrank the data itself.** The capstone's most important feature was a hand built flag for Beijing's coal heating season, which beat every raw weather measurement available.

 **Metric changes hide costs.** Recall rising from 0.64 to 0.92 in fraud detection came with 1,373 additional false alarms.
 Reporting the counts alongside the percentages is what keeps the claim honest.